Kristina01111000/WordPressTheme/README.md

 	-> get word document from dr w
 		-> needed to fill in all missing text everywhere
 	- courses are going to be powerpoints w/ voice over
-	- polls need the user limits plugin to stop users from making them (higher bundle)
-	- polls are available on group posts, community and profile streams (not anywhere else)
 	- score card stuff(added sentence to monthly topics, need info on everything else)

 To do: